Set the Controls for the Heart of the Sun: Composition and recording

-The song's recording commenced on 8 August 1967 at Abbey Road Studios, with overdubs continuing through to January and February 1968.
-According to guitarist David Gilmour, the studio version of the song contained minor guitar work both from him and Syd Barrett, making "Set the Controls for the Heart of the Sun" the only Pink Floyd song that features all five band members.
-Keyboardist Richard Wright made prominent use of the Farfisa organ, and also played vibraphone and celesta on the track.
+Recording started on 8 August 1967 at Abbey Road Studios, including the lead vocal on 23 October, and overdubs continuing through to January and February 1968.
+According to guitarist David Gilmour, the studio version of the song contains minor guitar work both from him and Syd Barrett, making "Set the Controls for the Heart of the Sun" the only Pink Floyd song that features all five band members.
+Keyboardist Richard Wright made prominent use of the Farfisa organ, and also played vibraphone on the track.
 Drummer Nick Mason enjoyed recording the track as it allowed him to emulate Chico Hamilton's drumming on "Blue Sands", using mallets, as seen in the 1958 film Jazz on a Summer's Day.

 Release

 The track was planned for release as a single, with "Scream Thy Last Scream", on 8 September, before this was vetoed by the band's record company, EMI.
 It is one of two songs from A Saucerful of Secrets which appear on the 2001 compilation album Echoes: The Best of Pink Floyd (the other being "Jugband Blues").